 | Transparency / change explanations | Yes — every edit explained | No AI edits made; formatting changes are user-controlled |

 Resumake gives you a clean document.
 Resume Annex gives you a system around that document.
-The core difference is scope: Resume Annex connects your resume to real job listings across nine or more boards, scores each match, and surfaces roles where you are genuinely competitive.
+The core difference is scope: Resume Annex connects your resume to real job listings across eight boards, scores each match, and surfaces roles where you are genuinely competitive.
 It then prepares you for those specific interviews using AI that understands the company and role — not just generic questions.
-A free ATS score tool at resumeannex.ai/ats-score requires no account and returns results in about ten seconds.
+A free resume score tool at resumeannex.ai/ats-score requires no account and returns results in about ten seconds.
 For users who want to understand why a suggestion was made, a transparency report explains every AI-driven change to their resume.
 Resumake offers none of this, by design — it is a focused formatting tool, not a career platform.

 Pick Resumake if